-This may all indicate, for the first 12 months of the AMP period at least, a continued slow down in new connection inquiries and dampening of demand for additional load beyond that accumulated from consumer projects already underway.
+This indicates a growth in new connection inquiries and increasing demand for additional load beyond that accumulated from consumer projects already underway.

-Shareholder structure of Consumer Trust and three District Councils remains to continue their investment in the business at current rates of return.
+Shareholder structure of Consumer Trust and three District Councils will continue their investment in the business at current rates of return.